osawa-naotaka/unisearch/example/next/02.preindexed/README.md

 ### 3. Index Loading and Search Execution

-The `StaticSearch` React component, provided by the npm package [staticseek-react](https://github.com/osawa-naotaka/staticseek-react), is responsible for loading the search index and executing queries.
+The `StaticSeek` React component, provided by the npm package [staticseek-react](https://github.com/osawa-naotaka/staticseek-react), is responsible for loading the search index and executing queries.
 The complete implementation is shown below:

 ```typescript
 import { useEffect, useRef, useState } from "react";